Rainigeria2/Python_Arduino_Serial-Communication/README.md

 2. Once you have done downloading, you can move on to installation by keeping the directory in which the python is getting installed by default.

 # Step 2: Install PySerial
 PySerial is a Python API module which is used to read and write serial data to Arduino or any other Microcontroller.
-To install on Windows, simply visit (https://pypi.org/project/pyserial/2.7/)and following the steps bellow :
+To install on Windows, simply visit (https://pypi.org/project/pyserial/2.7/) and following the steps bellow :

 1. Download the PySerial from the link above or Open CMD and type